Having a well-designed invoice pays off—literally.

 Paper, by nature, has two sides.
 So, have you considered designing both of those sides to create a bit more of a 360° experience for consumers?

-Check out how Bureau Burger have executed their design neatly and cleanly on one side, with a nice amount of whitespace, clean colours and simple typography.
-And then, on the opposite site, there is a fill of the the signature light red colour and some bold type.
+Check out how Bureau Burger have executed their design neatly and cleanly on one side, with a nice amount of whitespace, clean colors and simple typography.
+And then, on the opposite side, there is a fill of the signature light red color and some bold type.
 Simple, quick, but incredibly effective.

 By designing both sides of your invoice, however simply, you can give your design an added element of detail and professionalism.
 Plus, this way, your design will look good from just about every angle.

 This design, once again by Matias Gallipoli, is clean, sharp and professional thanks to the use of colour, the white space, and the fairly minimal elements.